Clinical Experience for Medical School: Why It Matters and How to Get It

 Common Challenges Faced During Clinical Experience and How to Overcome Them

 When embarking on a clinical experience, students may face several challenges.
 These include things like working with difficult patients, unfamiliar procedures, or unfamiliar medical jargon.
-To overcome these challenges, students should be proactive in asking questions and seek feedback from their supervisor.
+To overcome these challenges, students should be proactive in asking questions and seeking feedback from their supervisor.
 Reflecting on these experiences can also help prepare for future situations.

 The Impact of International Clinical Experiences on Medical Education